• Skip to primary navigation

 Always choose the heavy-duty foil, or you will run the risk of tearing your pouch, hindering the cooking process, and likely creating a huge mess.

-To start, tear off a fairly large square of foil, approximately 18″.
+Tear off a fairly large square of foil, approximately 18″.
 Fold it in half & and crease three of the edges multiple times, leaving just the top open.

 You want to ensure that your creased edges are tightly sealed so no liquid can escape.
-Once your foil packet is ready you can begin to put in your ingredients.

 Grilled Fish in Foil Packets